 Protect your brand.
 Reduce phishing attacks.
 Improve email delivery.

-When we think of cyber attacks, we often think of email.
-We’ve all received spam to varying degrees, however bad actors largely rely on phishing or spoofing attacks which can evade standard anti-spam solutions.
+Bad actors largely rely on phishing or spoofing attacks which can evade standard anti-spam solutions.
+In the example pictured above, there is no malware or links.
 These messages often aren’t caught by spam filters, and they look like legitimate e-mail.
 They simply take advantage of our productive human nature.
 This can lead to damaged reputations, data theft, downtime, and more.

 Sending an email invokes use of various mail delivery protocols which mail servers use to communicate.
 In that communication process, the sending server identifies itself, the sender, the recipient(s), and other details such as the subject and message body.
 Cyber attackers can manipulate that exchange to make mail appear to originate from any source they choose.
 The email client renders the “From:” field per the cyber attacker’s specification, so a piece of email could appear to be sent from anyone: a CEO, CFO, HR, and others.

 It is up to the domain owner to tell the Internet how to handle email it receives from their domain.
 There are three related email authentication mechanisms that must be configured for each mail source for a particular domain.
 These are SPF, DKIM, and DMARC.
 Typically, only SPF may be configured, but not in all cases.
 Organizations using Google Workspace/Gmail or Microsoft 365 may have DKIM signing enabled and an SPF record, however DMARC will not be configured by default.

 SPF (sender policy framework) states that servers receiving a piece of email should check a record published by the sending domain owner which declares servers authorized to send for that domain.
 The receiving server can then check to see which policy is published and deliver or reject mail accordingly.